Attractions of Lviv district

 The temple was consecrated in 1932, but construction continued for another 5 years.

-Since 1949, the church has been used as a grain warehouse and a garage for agricultural machinery.
+Since 1949, the church was used by the Soviet authorities as a grain warehouse and a garage for agricultural machinery.

 Palace / manor , Architecture , Museum / gallery